 After completion of course work and the dissertation, a final oral examination covering the dissertation is scheduled.
-An announcement of the final examination must be submitted to the Office of Graduate Studies by a minimum of one month (30 days) prior to the scheduled defense date.
+An announcement of the final examination must be submitted to the Office of Graduate Studies by at least one month (30 days) before the scheduled defense date.
 Although the focus of this examination, called the oral defense, is on the dissertation, members can also query students on their knowledge of theory, inquiry, and research relevant to the cognate and study, and psychological foundations.
-The examination will be conducted by the entire committee unless in the case of extenuating circumstances when arrangements may be made for a member to participate by remote technological means (e.g., phone, videoconferencing, Zoom).
+The entire committee will conduct the examination unless, in extenuating circumstances, arrangements may be made for a member to participate by remote technological means (e.g., phone, videoconferencing, Zoom).
 In addition, because the dissertation is conducted in the spirit of an open forum for the sharing and disseminating of scientific information, additional faculty, students, or staff may elect to attend the defense.
-Upon successful defense of the dissertation, the faculty will recommend awarding of the Ph.D., which is conferred by the University Graduate School after all documentation is completed.
-For Counseling Psychology students, the doctoral degree cannot be conferred until the student has completed his or her pre-doctoral internship.
-Completion of the pre-doctoral internship occurs after the last day of the contract period and receipt of the final evaluation, which verifies successful completion of the internship experience.
+Upon successful defense of the dissertation, the faculty will recommend awarding the Ph.D., which is conferred by the University Graduate School after all documentation is completed.
+For Counseling Psychology students, the doctoral degree cannot be conferred until the student has completed the doctoral internship.
+Completion of the doctoral internship occurs after the last day of the contract period and upon receipt of the final evaluation, which verifies successful completion of the internship experience.